Using Auto-Translate is a great method to help you quickly create your courses in different languages.

 Some acronyms may need to be changed depending on the language it's being translated into, some may need to stay the same.

-An example of this is the acronym HTML.
 In French, the acronym is the same.
 But if we took the English acronym for the World Health Organisation (WHO) and translated it into French, the acronym would be OMS (Organisation Mondiale de la Santé).

 Translating into right-to-left languages